adithya-vedhamani/DAA_CIA1/README.md

 Python is comfortable for me to use .
 I remember the syntax for python and I am not satisfied with myh work which I did now but I have utilzed my 2 hrs time to atleast make a analysis and I assure you that ill not stop working at this and I realized I have to focus more and concentrate.
 Loved the prtessure situation and realized a lot .
 This is my analysis mam

+## Bellman Ford Algorithm

+Bellman Ford Algorithm is the best and efficient Algorithm to use for this scenario.

+## Time Complexity

+Best Case Complexity	O(E)
+Average Case Complexity	O(VE)
+Worst Case Complexity	O(VE)

+## Space complexity
+ the space complexity is O(V)